 A non-refundable \$200 enrollment deposit must be received by the College once a student is accepted.
 The tuition deposit portion of \$100 will be applied to the student's account after the add/drop date.
-The room deposit portion of \$100 will be returned to the student after graduation if proper room checkout procedures are followed and there are no room damages.
+The room deposit portion of \$100 will be returned to the student after exiting if proper room checkout procedures are followed and there are no room damages.
+Students will need to pay another deposit if they decide to reenroll at Northland College.